Skip to main content

 2. Composite Layup

-• Layers of carbon fiber placed in molds
+• Layers of carbon fiber placed in moulds

 • Resin infusion and curing